 - User-granted permissions to restrict access to system features and user data.

 - Application-defined permissions to control application data on a per-app basis.

-Nevertheless, it is important that you be familiar with the Android security best practices in this document.
-Following these practices as general coding habits will reduce the likelihood of inadvertently introducing security issues that adversely affect your users.
+It is important that you be familiar with the Android security best practices in this document.
+Following these practices as general coding habits reduces the likelihood of inadvertently introducing security issues that adversely affect your users.

 The most common security concern for an application on Android is whether the data that you save on the device is accessible to other apps.
 There are three fundamental ways to save data on the device:

 - Internal storage.

 By default, files that you create on internal storage are accessible only to your app.
 Android implements this protection, and it's sufficient for most applications.

 IPC files because they do not provide

 the ability to limit data access to particular applications, nor do they